When you buy a car, you expect certain things.

-“When purchasing something on the internet, always trust your instincts,” said Jerry Leach, SELCO’s Loan Center Assistant Manager.
+“When purchasing something on the internet, always trust your instincts,” said Jerry Leach, SELCO’s Loan Center Manager.
 “If you have a bad feeling, it’s OK to step back, say no, and keep looking.
 My grandpa used to say, ‘The opportunity of a lifetime only comes around once a week.’”

 Ask questions about the car you found online

 When you first reach out, be intentionally vague and only ask about the car without giving details.
 If the seller responds and asks which car you’re referring to, you’ll know they have multiple cars for sale and might be a curbstoner.
 (Oregon residents are limited to three vehicle sales in a calendar year; anything beyond that requires a dealer’s license.)

 Take a knowledgeable friend or family member with you

 Having a car enthusiast tag along can save a lot of time and money.
 A quick, overview-style look at the car by this person could likely save you the expense of an inspection by a mechanic.